Senate panel seeks working paper on taxes in Gwadar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In order to avoid bypassing oversight of the Parliament, Senator Sherry Rehman on Tuesday proposed constitutional amendment for seeking prior approval of Parliament for granting nod on all kinds of supplementary grants for utilisation of multibillion rupees funds.
-The Senate Standing Committee on Finance and Revenues also decided to summon State Bank of Pakistan (SBP) governor in its next meeting for briefing the senators regarding deposit to debt ratio on the basis of each district of the country to ascertain how much funds were collected by the commercial banks and how much they were lending in the same area.
+ISLAMABAD: In order to avoid bypassing oversight of the Parliament, Senator Sherry Rehman on Tuesday proposed a constitutional amendment for seeking prior approval of Parliament for granting nod on all kinds of supplementary grants for utilisation of multibillion rupees funds.

-The committee also sough Senator Mohsin Aziz from ruling PTI disclosed that only 1.85 percent lending was provided into KP out of total disbursed loan amounts by all commercial banks on per annum basis.
+The committee also sought working paper from the FBR about taxes in Gwadar.
+Senator Mohsin Aziz from ruling PTI disclosed that only 1.85 percent lending was provided into KP out of total disbursed loan amounts by all commercial banks on per annum basis.

 The Senate Standing Committee on Finance and Revenues which met under Chairmanship of Senator Farooq H Naek here at the Parliament House on Tuesday witnessed an interesting situation when ruling party Senator Mohsin Aziz proposed more stringent measures for ensuring oversight of Parliament on the issue of supplementary grants when he asked for introduction of money bill instead of passion resolution for seeking prior approval of National Assembly for supplementary grants.